behindsecurity/htb-registry-www-shell/README.md

 - **Login Automation:** Automates the login process with predefined credentials.
 - **Configuration Editing:** Edits the application's configuration file through the web interface.
-- **File Uploading:** Uploads a file to the server, typically for establishing a webshell.
+- **File Uploading:** Uploads a php script to the server in order to establish a webshell.
 - **Command Execution:** Executes commands on the server through the uploaded PHP webshell.

 ## Requirements